History of the Portuguese Communist Party: Portuguese Colonial War and last years of the regime

-In 1954, a harvest-worker named Catarina Eufémia was murdered by a lieutenant of the Guarda Nacional Republicana after attempting to ask her supervisor for a pay raise.
-Catarina became a martyr of the party's struggle for better living conditions for the peasants in Alentejo.
-After the Carnation Revolution, the Party erected a monument to Catarina in her hometown, Baleizão.

 The fifth congress, held in September 1957, was the first and the only to be held outside Portugal.
 In Kyiv, Soviet Union, the Party approved its first program and statutes, revealing an increase of the Party's organic stability.
 The congress took, for the first time, an official position on colonialism, stating that all people had the right to self-determination, and made clear its support of the liberation movements in the Portuguese colonies, such as MPLA in Angola, FRELIMO in Mozambique and PAIGC in Guinea-Bissau.
 This was the first congress in the party's history to receive salutations from foreign communist parties.

-In 1958, the government announced that a presidential election would be held; however, as in the previous elections, the opposition groups had little trust in the fairness of the electoral act.
-The candidate supported by the party, Arlindo Vicente, left the race and supported Humberto Delgado, who was gathering support from several democratic groups.
 Despite a massive campaign with a major rally in Porto, attended by 200,000 people, the government's candidate, Américo Tomás, won the election through massive election fraud.
-Delgado would later be assassinated by the PIDE.